jeffdoolittle/jeffdoolittle.github.com/_posts/2022-02-23-the-tao-of-software-architecture-an-introduction.md

 Variations in titles often add to the confusion rather than providing clarity.
 For example, what consistently differentiates a "Technical Architect" from a "Solution Architect?"
 Other titles like "Cloud Architect" and "Platform Architect" merely cloud matters further.
 This situation leaves huge gaps in the understanding of—and proper accountability for—critical responsibilities.

 Add to this the fact that the vast majority of software architects operate from a technology focused perspective.
 Diagrams and descriptions of systems that focus heavily on tools and technologies illustrate this fact clearly.
 Such [solutionizing](#a-cure-for-solutionizing) is rife in the software industry, demonstrated by endless examples of such "jumps to how."
-Sometimes it seems like software architects are more like ineffective linguists, creating new languages to describe complex concepts using symbols they don't even understand and therefore can't really explain.
+Sometimes it seems that software architects are more like ineffective linguists, creating new languages to describe complex concepts using symbols they don't even understand and therefore can't really explain.

-> Sometimes it seems like software architects are more like ineffective linguists, creating new languages to describe complex concepts using symbols they don't even understand and therefore can't really explain.
+> Sometimes it seems that software architects are more like ineffective linguists, creating new languages to describe complex concepts using symbols they don't even understand and therefore can't really explain.

-That tools and technologies take center stage should not surprise us.
-Very few software architects have received training or guidance in **systems thinking**{% include fnref.html x=2 %}.
+When tools and technologies take center stage it should not surprise us.
+Very few individuals have received training or guidance in **systems thinking**{% include fnref.html x=2 %}, including software architects.
 When people don't know what to do, they rarely rise to the occasion but instead fall back on their training.

 > When people don't know what to do, they rarely rise to the occasion but instead fall back on their training.